johnsonchmatc/madisoncollege_php_webdevelopment/introletter.md

 You will see a number of headings including:
   * "My Courses," "Today's Announcements", etc.
-  * Click on the words "Ruby on Rails Development" right underneath the "My Courses" heading.
+  * Click on the words "PHP Web with MySQL" right underneath the "My Courses" heading.
 This will take you to our class web-site.
   * Your password for Blackboard is the same as the password for your Madison College email.
   * Blackboard requires all students to use their Madison College student email account.
 However, many students prefer to use a different email address.
   If you wish to use a different address, go into your [student email account](https://mail.madisoncollege.edu/CookieAuth.dll?GetLogon?curl=Z2Fowa&reason=0&formdir=1)and modify your account so that mail is forwarded to the email address that you want to use.